Rhodium, a Rare Platinum Group Metal, and Its Applications

 Wollaston dissolved platinum ore in aqua regia (a mixture of nitric and hydrochloric acids) before adding ammonium chloride and iron to obtain palladium.
 He then found that rhodium could be drawn from the chloride salts that remained.

 Like most PGMs, rhodium production is focused around the Bushveld complex in South Africa.
-The country accounts for over 80% of the world's rhodium production, while other sources include the Sudbury basin in Canada and the Norilsk Complex in Russia.
+The country accounts for over 80 percent of the world's rhodium production, while other sources include the Sudbury basin in Canada and the Norilsk Complex in Russia.

 PMGs are found in various minerals, including dunite, chromite, and norite.